 So, your expectations won’t be met.
 You will expect to rush through security.
 And, what is more, likely to happen is that security will force you to slow down by going through the security checkpoints and procedures.

 6. Bring Something With You

 Read a book.
 Listen to music.
 Find a way to occupy your mind.
-If you sit and dwell on the fact that you are flying, you can easily let your emotions get the better of you, especially if you are already afraid of flying.
-Those negative thoughts can become overwhelming.
+If you sit and dwell on the fact that you are flying, you can easily let your emotions get the better of you,

 But, by chilling out with some music, and letting the outside world disappear, you can distract yourself for the whole flight.
 When you land, you will have proof that nothing bad happened to you.
 And, with each successful flight, it simply reinforces the idea that flying is really safe.

 Elizabeth Steele has worked as an air stewardess for several years.
 During that time she has come across many anxious flyers, as well as a few with severe phobias.
 She writes about flying and travel for relevant blogs during her spare time.